ZappatheHackka/coachesdatabase/README.md

 - Clients from PGSQL displayed on the homepage, with hyperlinks to their specific profiles [DONE]
 - Profile comments & ratings from coaches [DONE]
 - DOCKERIZE AND LAUNCH ON AWS [DONE] 5/2/25
-- Sleeker profile page UI
-- Profile pictures for clients
+- Updating responsiveness for usability on mobile
-- Client search functionality with filters (React integration?)
+- Client search functionality with filters (React integration)
-- More front-end tweaks for a more modern look and robust UI
+- Client profile pictures

 ## 🙋‍♂️ About the Author